Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S4.png)

-Install the fan on the Jetson using 4x M2.5x16 screws and 4x M2.5 nuts.
+In order to provide some cooling, install the fan on the Jetson using 4x M2.5x16 screws and 4x M2.5 nuts.

 ### Step 5: Mount Jetson on Top Plate